 The Wetland Steward interns lead elementary and middle school students in activities such as kayaking, water quality testing, bird watching, and art for over 200 students each year.
 These activities create connection between students, their community, and nature in a positive and healthy environment.

 The high school role models inspire younger students to care about the environment and encourage them to make a difference in their community.

 Over the course of this program, the high-school students earn a stipend while learning leadership and professional development skills.
 They build confidence and gain valuable career experiences.
 These memorable experiences develop community and help to prepare them to be future leaders and change makers in the world.

-Here is a recent article about one of the Wetland Steward interns in the Santa Cruz Sentinel.
+Here is an article about one of the Wetland Steward interns in the Santa Cruz Sentinel.